dotnet/csharpstandard/standard/types.md

 > ```
 > *end example*

 The detailed rules for name lookup in the *namespace_or_type_name* productions is described in [§7.8](basic-concepts.md#78-namespace-and-type-names).
 The resolution of ambiguities in these productions is described in [§6.2.5](lexical-structure.md#625-grammar-ambiguities).
-A *type_name* might identify a constructed type even though it doesn't specify type parameters directly.
+A *type_name* might identify a constructed type even though it doesn’t specify type parameters directly.
 This can occur where a type is nested within a generic `class` declaration, and the instance type of the containing declaration is implicitly used for name lookup ([§14.3.9.7](classes.md#14397-nested-types-in-generic-classes)).

 > *Example*:
 > ```csharp